guanchang98/DatabaseProject1/README.md

 # CS5200 Project1

 # DrivingSchoolSchedulingSystem
-An Application Using Node + Expres + SQlite + EJS implementing a Driving School Scheduling System for both students and managers.
+An Application Using Node + Express + SQlite + EJS implementing a Driving School Scheduling System for both students and managers.

 1. Requirements